alekgavric/ERC20GavraToken/README.md

 ## Introductions
 This project will show you step by step to develop a ICO Smart Contract.

-Before reading this tutorial, you should have:

-## Basic Blockchain Knowledge
-Experience with a programing language (prefer NodeJS)

-## Who can read this tutorial
-Developers who heard Blockchain but never try it Developers who want to write Smart Contract for ICO

 ## Steps to develope a ICO Smart Contract
 Step 1: Developers write ICO Smart Contract (using Solidity)